kevlewis08/nyc_parks_check-/README.md

 //a map of new york, different sections and parts of the area will be seperatly shaded in. above picture of the park via maps app (satalite view), will be highlighted in a specific color.

+## Requirement 2

+Find a way to convert Requirement 1 to HTML.
+Find out what parks you want to include on the webside so you can take the satalite pictures from the "maps" app on your phone and add them to the site.

 ----------------------------------------------